mixbytes/audits_public/Hanji/Liquidity Vault/README.md

 ### 1.3 Project Overview

-This Hanji Derivatives Engine provides a liquidity management system controlled by a market maker for a decentralized exchange that utilizes on-chain limit order books.
+This Hanji Liquidity Vault provides a liquidity management system controlled by a market maker for a decentralized exchange that utilizes on-chain limit order books.
 The main contract, **LPManager**, manages liquidity addition and removal, applies dynamic fees, and collects protocol revenues based on fees collected from connected DEXs and the market maker's activity.
 Another key component, **RfqProxyLOB**, facilitates the matching of off-chain signed RFQ orders on-chain, enhancing flexibility for market makers.
 Overall, the system incorporates a Pyth oracle for pricing, robust fee logic, and advanced liquidity controls.

 ***